Skip to main content

 Model picker

 The dropdown at the bottom-right of the chat input lets you switch AI models.
 Choose from options like opus 4.6, sonnet 4.6, or gpt 5.4.
-You can change models between messages — the conversation and workspace carry over.
+You can change models between messages — the agent keeps the same computer and workspace regardless of which model powers it.

 Stopping a response

 While the agent is responding, the send button changes to a red stop button.
 Click it to interrupt the current response.
-The agent keeps any files it already created.
+The agent keeps any files it already created on its machine.

 Shared conversations

 In shared conversations, messages from other collaborators appear with their name and avatar.
 Your own messages are always labeled “You”.
+Everyone shares the same agent computer and workspace.
 Viewers in a shared conversation see a read-only input that says “Read-only: viewers can follow shared conversations but cannot send messages.”